AI recruitment is here to stay

 The biggest issue that arises is when some AI tools are used to interview candidates is in multiplying or replicating human bias.
 The notorious example of Amazon scrapping their AI recruiting tool after it was discovered to have been replicating the biases found in the human recruiting processes is just one example.
 The flaw in this tool wasn’t the technology; it was the data being used to feed the algorithm.

-What jobs can you use AI interviews for?
+What roles can you use AI recruitment for?

-AI interviews can be used for virtually any industry, but some positions are harder to assess than others.
+AI recruitment tools can be used for any industry.
+However, some positions are harder to assess than others.
 According to one expert, professional industries with fewer candidates, such as IT, nursing, and senior-level positions are more complicated to hire for – and therefore may not be the best places to use AI interviews.

 Key to using automated interviewing tools is to understand what success looks like in an open position.
-For example, if you’re hiring a call center rep, the AI tool should be assessing voice cues and qualities like patience, rather than facial expressions.
+For example, if you’re hiring a call center rep, the AI tool should be assessing voice cues and qualities like patience.
 For programmers, an AI tool can prompt coding challenges in a certain language or skill set.
-Learn what competencies are important for on-the-job performance before codifying the assessment tool to give you the best candidate.
+Identify what competencies are important for on-the-job performance before using your AI tool to ensure you surface the best candidate.

 It’s difficult to trick an AI tool, especially when used in a skills test, as the purpose of AI ranking is mostly to screen candidates in, rather than out.
 However, some machine learning tools have been set up exclusively to prevent cheating on one-way interviews, for example.
 One automated interview tool detects if the candidate is regularly looking away from the screen (and possibly relying on cue cards) to answer the question.
 Or, the tool can pick up if there’s another voice on the recording coaching the candidate to answer questions.